Somatic Psychology • Social Justice

 What I Do

 I also have a beautiful and intimate online community program called Radical Wellbeing where you can practice with me and connect with others wanting to heal in community.
-My book, Peace from Anxiety: Get Grounded, Build Resilience and Stay Connected Amidst the Chaos (Shambhala Publications) was released in April 2021.
+I’m the author of Peace from Anxiety: Get Grounded, Build Resilience and Stay Connected Amidst the Chaos and co-editor/contributor of Practicing Liberation: Transformative Strategies for Collective Healing and Systems Change.

-I am a co-founder of Off the Mat, Into the World (OTM), a training organization that bridges yoga and activism within a social justice framework.
+I was a co-founder of Off the Mat, Into the World (OTM), a training organization that bridges yoga and activism within a social justice framework.
 I started OTM in 2010 with Seane Corn and Suzanne Sterling.
-This is a labor of love, and we have seen thousands of people get sparked to get engaged as a result of our programs.
+This was a labor of love, and we have seen thousands of people get sparked to get engaged as a result of our programs.

-I live in Venice, California with my husband, two sons, a dog, a frog, and a small snake.
+I live in Venice, California with my two sons.

 I am optimistic about the future, and I truly believe in our innate capacity to heal and build a loving community.
 As we move through our past traumas and challenges, we free ourselves up to be truly present rather than unconsciously repeating our past.
 The more resilient we get, the more creative we can be and the more joyful and meaningful our life becomes.
 I think this work needs to be done on a personal level as well as a collective one.
 Our liberation is bound; acknowledging our shared humanity and working towards caring for each other is the most important work we can do!